 - Identified geotechnical risks early to reduce project delays and help the client to avoid costly claims during construction

 - Employed Lean principles to execute a safe, timely field program that provided on-time deliverables and saved the client $400,000

-- Careful logistics planning kept the client out of the news on this high-profile project
+- Kept the client out of the news on this high-profile project through careful logistics planning